h2020-westlife-eu/wp6-vm/README.md

  - (prefered) download metarepository [ZIP (4kB)](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) and unzip it into some [wp6-vm directory] or clone the meta repository from https://github.com/h2020-westlife-eu/wp6-vm.git.
  - or download (3MB) or clone (21MB) this repository - use "Clone or download" button above.
 This option is intended for development purposes.

-Open command-line (e.g. cmd, cygwin or terminal) and cd to directory where wp6-vm is unzipped/cloned
+*1.* Open command-line (e.g. cmd, cygwin or terminal) and cd to directory where wp6-vm is unzipped/cloned

     cd [wp6-vm directory]

-(Optionally), if you are behind proxy, download and install proxyconf plugin and set environment variables
+*2.* (Optionally), if you are behind proxy, download and install proxyconf plugin and set environment variables

     export http_proxy=http://user:password@host:port
     export https_proxy=https://user:password@host:port
     export no_proxy=localhost
     vagrant plugin install vagrant-proxyconf

-(Optionally), if you have used west-life VM before, update the vagrant box cache
+*3.* (Optionally), if you have used west-life VM before, update the vagrant box cache

     vagrant box update

-(Optionally), if you want test development branch, edit the bootstrapcloud.sh file and uncomment/edit the following three lines (change 'vre-devel' with your favourite branch):
+*4.* (Optionally), if you want test development branch, edit the bootstrapcloud.sh file and uncomment/edit the following three lines (change 'vre-devel' with your favourite branch):

     # optional switch to branch
     cd west-life-wp6
     git checkout vre-devel
     cd ..

-Start the vagrant box:
+*5.* Start the vagrant box:

     vagrant up

 This will start VM template CernVM, boots to Scientific Linux 7.2 and performs some bootstrap scripts.
 Depending on network speed it will take several to several tens of minutes - downloading about 200 MB of data.
+Wait until "BOOTSTRAP FINISHED", otherwise the process failed, investigate the log and repeat the step 5.

 ## Usage